osaulomendes/ReservaHotel/README.md

 # ReservaHotel
-Hotel reservation system programming in C for academic purpose.
+Hotel reservation system programmed in C for academic purpose.